 Living Learning Communities are organized around a shared academic major, a shared interest, or shared classification.
 No matter which Living Learning Community you select, you'll be surrounded by other students who share your interests!

-FIVE choices for academic Living Learning Communities:
+SIX choices for academic Living Learning Communities:

 Business Learning Community (Rider Hall):

 The Princeton Review

 has recognized the College of Business Administration as a "Best Business School"

 for six consecutive years.
 Students living in this learning community can expect to find a focus on skill development in the areas of management, business administration, and entrepreneurship in an environment that focuses on exploring various majors, careers, and opportunities in the business world.

 Elementary / Early Childhood Education Learning Community (Lawther Hall):